nextflow-io/nextflow/docs/process.rst

 .. tip::
-  Note that the dollar character (``$``) is interpreted as a Nextflow variable placeholder, when the script is run as Nextflow template, while it is evaluated as a BASH variable when it is run alone.
+  Note that the dollar character (``$``) is interpreted as a Nextflow variable placeholder, when the script is run as a Nextflow template, while it is evaluated as a BASH variable when it is run alone.
 This can be very useful to test your script autonomously, i.e. independently from Nextflow execution.
-You only need to provide a BASH environment variable for each Nextflow variable existing in your script.
+You only need to provide a BASH environment variable for each the Nextflow variable existing in your script.
 For example, it would be possible to execute the above script entering the following command in the shell terminal: ``STR='foo' bash templates/my_script.sh``